Quantum-Inspired Perfect Matching under Vertex-Color Constraints: Algorithms for EXISTS-PMVC-Sym-Bounded

 \subsection{A Dynamic Programming Algorithm for Bounded-Treewidth Graphs}

-Since PM-VC-Sym subsumes XPM, a deterministic polynomial time algorithm for PM-VC-Sym on general graphs will be a breakthrough for complexity theory.
-Nevertheless, progress on special cases of PM-VC-Sym can still be made.
-Besides planar graphs, we show that PM-VC-Sym can also be solved deterministically by dynamic programming (DP) on graphs with bounded treewidth, encouraged by the MSO expression of PM-VC-Sym.
+Besides planar graphs, we show that EXISTS-PMVC-Sym-Bounded can also be solved deterministically in polynomial time by dynamic programming (DP) on graphs with bounded treewidth.
+It is known that DP provides an FPT algorithm for XPM \cite{elmaalouly2022exact}, though the explicit algorithm was not given in previous literature, to our best knowledge.
+In this paper, we propose a DP algorithm for EXISTS-PMVC-Sym-Bounded as well as its complexity analysis\footnote{In the appendix, we show an attempt of expressing EXISTS-PMVC-Sym by cardinality monadic second-order logic (CMSO).}.

 Treewidth is a graph metric indicating how close a graph is to a tree.
-Graphs with bounded treewidth naturally emerge in real-life applications, e.g., series/parallel graphs \cite{seriesParallel}, circuit design \cite{wang2001using} and machine learning \cite{narasimhan2012pac}.
-Treewidth is with algorithmic interest since many graph problems can be solved in P on bounded treewidth graphs by DP \cite{bodlaender1988dynamic}.
+Graphs with bounded treewidth naturally emerge in real-life applications, e.g., series/parallel graphs \cite{seriesParallel}, circuit design \cite{wang2001using}, and machine learning \cite{narasimhan2012pac}.
+Treewidth is of algorithmic interest since many graph problems can be solved in PTIME on bounded treewidth graphs by DP \cite{bodlaender1988dynamic}.

 \begin{definition} {\rm (Tree decomposition and treewidth) } Let G be a graph.
 Let $\mathcal{T}$ be a tree where each node of $\mathcal{T}$ is assigned a set of vertices (``bag'') of $G$.
 We call $\mathcal{T}$ a \emph{tree decomposition} of $G$ if the following holds: \begin{bracketenumerate} \item Each edge in $E$ is contained in a bag; that is, if there is an edge connecting vertices $u,v\in V$, there exists a node of $\mathcal{T}$ whose bag contains both $u$ and $v$. \item The subtree of $\mathcal{T}$ consisting of all bags which contain $u$ is connected, for all $u\in V$. \end{bracketenumerate} The width of a tree decomposition $\mathcal{T}$ is defined as (size of largest bag of $\mathcal{T}$) $-1$.
 The treewidth of a graph is the minimum width of all its tree decompositions.
 The treewidth of a tree is $1$. \end{definition}